kayuksel/robust-qd-portfolio-ensemble/README.md

 ## Multi-Objective Optimization

-The primary optimization target is based on the **multiplication of the Probabilistic Sharpe Ratio (PSR)** and the **Omega Ratio (OMG)**, which balances portfolio performance and robustness against extreme returns.
+The primary optimization target is based on the **multiplication of the AlphaSharpe metric** and the **Omega Ratio (OMG)**, which balances portfolio performance and robustness against extreme returns.

 ### Secondary Objectives